RuStYbUlL/WebDesignDevelopment-CW/README.md

 # WebDesignDevelopment-CW
-Group project of IIT module Web Design and Development.
+Group project of IIT module "Web Design and Development".